jbowens/request-catcher/README.md

 goose up
 ```

-When starting the server, the command line interface takes three arguments: the hostname to listen on, the port number to listen on and the hostname to consider as the 'root'.
-The root hostname will serve the front page with information about the application.
-Only subdomains of the root hostname or other hosts routed to the application will catch requests.
-When running locally, you can use the `lvh.me` domain to test subdomains.
-For example, launch as
+When starting the server, the command line interface takes one argument, the path to a json configuration file.
+See `config/development.json` to see the possible configuration parameters.

-`go run main.go start localhost 8080 lvh.me`
+`go run main.go start "config/development.json"`

 Then visit `http://lvh.me:8080` in your browser.